aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_calc_obs_time.rst

 2.2 You have existing MUSTANG-2 data
 ------------------------------------
-Let's say that you have a previous observation of the same source or a similar source.
+Let's say that you have a previous observation of the same source or a similar source (you can find those observations by following the instructions in the :ref:`Quick Look Guide <How to Get a "Quick Look" of a Source Observed with MUSTANG-2>`).
 You will have :math:`t_1` which is the number of hours the source was observed and the RMS achieved in that observation, :math:`\sigma_1`.

 2.2.1 Check mapping speed of existing data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^